shfqrkhn/VdoCoon/README.md

 ### 1. The Decision Engine

 VdoCoon is a "White Box" system.
 It calculates a compression strategy based on your config and maps it to specific hardware flags.
-It features a **Hardware Strategy** governor, allowing you to force CPU encoding for archival stability.
+It features a **Hardware Strategy** governor and a **Scaling Engine** that correctly constructs complex filter chains for simultaneous resizing and 10-bit pixel format conversion.

 ### 2. The Safety Manifold

+*   **Orphan Hunter v2:** Uses cryptographic file locking probes to distinguish between "Orphaned Temp Files" (safe to delete) and "Active Long-Running Encodes" (must preserve), preventing accidental data loss during multi-instance runs.
+*   **Atomic Swap+:** The final file replacement phase includes a **Retry Loop** to handle transient locks from Antivirus or Windows Indexing, ensuring the transaction completes successfully.
 *   **Watchdog:** If the encoder hangs (0 FPS) for >120 seconds, the process is terminated.
-*   **Sensor Repair:** Uses direct .NET `DriveInfo` probes to accurately detect free space, with a fail-open mechanism for Network Shares (UNC paths).
-*   **Atomic Swaps:** Transcoding happens in a temp file.
-The source is only replaced after a successful hash verification.
-*   **Variable Hygiene:** Protected against PowerShell automatic variable shadowing.
+*   **Deduplication:** Automatically skips files previously processed by VdoCoon or known competitor tools (e.g., WinX).

 ### 3. Neural Link (Telemetry)

-*   **HUD:** A double-buffered TUI displaying real-time FPS, Speed, and ETA.
+*   **HUD:** A responsive, 10Hz TUI displaying real-time FPS, Speed, and ETA with dynamic text clamping for small windows.
 *   **Storage Efficiency:** Real-time display of **% Space Saved** alongside the total Gigabytes reclaimed.
 *   **Taskbar Pulse:** Integrates with the Windows Taskbar to show progress (Green), Error (Red), or Indeterminate (Marquee) states.
 *   **Window Sync:** The console window title mirrors the active job status for visibility when minimized.